fogine/serviser-restfulness/README.md

 accepts the following filter parameters (by default, can be modified):
 - `GET users/?id=1`
 - `DELETE users/?username=anonym`

+When filtering by query property of type `string`, `WHERE like %filter-value%` clause will be used by default.

 #### single resource queries